nanvel/blog/2017/11/trading.md

 - Financial derivatives - options and futures
 - Crypto

-### Derivatives
+Derivatives:

-Futures - financial contracts to buy or sell an asset at a predetermined future date and price.
+- Futures - financial contracts to buy or sell an asset at a predetermined future date and price.

-Options - financial contracts giving their owner the right, but not the obligation, to buy or sell an underlying asset at a stated price (strike price) prior to or on a specified date.
+- Options - financial contracts giving their owner the right, but not the obligation, to buy or sell an underlying asset at a stated price (strike price) prior to or on a specified date.

-## Trader classification

-By timeframe:
+Traders by time frame:

 - Investors
 - Swing traders